dracoventions/TWCManager/docs/modules/control_HTTP_API/addConsumptionOffset.md

 ## Format of request

 The addConsumptionOffset API command is accompanied by a payload which describes the offset that you are configuring or editing.
-The following example payload shows a request to add or edit a payload called WattsOffset with a positive offset expressed in watts:
+The following example payload shows a request to add or edit an offset called WattsOffset with a positive offset expressed in watts:

 ```
 {